NensiH/Social_media_impact/Technology.md

 * Select inner join or full join depending on needed columns from both DataFrames

 ## Database Storage
 The initial ERD mock up will be done in [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) .
 PostgresSQL will be used tor the [ERD flowchart](https://github.com/NensiH/Social_media_impact/blob/main/Mockups/ERD_mockup.PNG) and database.
-The cleaned and transformed data will be loaded into structured tables.
+The cleaned, transformed, and joined data will be loaded into structured tables.

 ## Machine Learning
 Multi-variate linear regression model will be used to explore the relationship between social media usage and suicide rates by generation in the United States.
 We will compare this to the Random Forest Regressor model.